leoleaal/leoleaal/README.md

 # 🧑🏻‍💻 Leonardo Leal Lima

-**`IT Tech Support || Data Analyst`**
+**`IT Tech Support | Data Analyst`**

-Hello, I'm Leonardo!
 I'm 24 years old, from São Paulo, and I have a degree in Computer Science from Universidade Paulista.
 Technology has always been a part of my life, and today I turn that passion into my profession as a Data Analyst.

 I enjoy solving problems, exploring data, and transforming information into smart, data-driven decisions.